nadaahmed2001/Assignment1_Prolog/README.md

     MaxGrade = 97

-###To run the code:
+### To run the code:
-  -Open SWI-Prolog
+  - Open SWI-Prolog
-  -Consult the file TasksSolution.pl
+  - Consult the file TasksSolution.pl
-  -write any of the commands :heavy_check_mark:
+  - write any of the commands :heavy_check_mark: